The Veterinary Medicines Directorate (VMD) protects animal health, public health and the environment.

 - influence the development of revised legislation for veterinary medicines, medicated feeds and residues surveillance

-- continue to play leading roles in the UK and the EU on antibiotic resistance
+- continue to play leading roles in the UK and internationally on antibiotic resistance

 For 2022/2023, the Published Standards for our regulatory work relate to the VMD Objectives and a number of business priorities from our key performance indicators and deliverables.

 The VMD is certified as meeting the international standards for quality management and information security, respectively – ISO 9001 and ISO 27001.

 This certification provides independent, external assurance that the VMD’s systems and processes are very effective in delivering our published standards and targets and helping us to continue to improve as an organisation.

 Our Quality Policy seeks to continually improve the quality of the service that we provide to our customers and stakeholders in a proportionate and cost-effective way.
 This level of quality is achieved through adoption of a system of procedures that reflect our competence to existing customers, stakeholders and independent auditing authorities.
 We aim to meet or exceed our targets agreed with Ministers and to retain and enhance its reputation as one of the foremost Veterinary Medicines Regulatory Agencies.